leynos/polythene/README.md

 # Polythene

 Polythene packages the Linux packaging helper originally shipped with the shared-actions repository.
-It bundles the Typer-based command line interface, its plumbum process helpers, and uuid6 UUID generation so you can pull container images and execute commands inside ephemeral root filesystems without requiring a full container runtime on the target machine.
+It bundles the Cyclopts-based command line interface, its plumbum process helpers, and uuid6 UUID generation so you can pull container images and execute commands inside ephemeral root filesystems without requiring a full container runtime on the target machine.

 ## Motivation